Home for Global Students

 • Middle 50% ACT Composite: 35-36

-Caltech is renowned for its intensive STEM focus and unparalleled research opportunities, attracting a highly specialized applicant pool.
-Its rigor is underscored by its demanding core curriculum and the unique opportunity for undergraduates to engage in research alongside Nobel laureates.
-Caltech’s consistently low acceptance rate, often lower than Ivy League universities, makes it one of the hardest university to get into.
-Its extreme specialization in STEM fields drives intense competition, highlighting that selectivity extends beyond sheer popularity to encompass the depth of talent within a niche.
+Caltech, as the hardest college to get into, is renowned for its intensive STEM focus and unparalleled research opportunities, attracting a highly specialised applicant pool.
+Its rigour is underscored by its demanding core curriculum and the unique opportunity for undergraduates to engage in research alongside Nobel laureates.
+Caltech’s consistently low acceptance rate, often lower than Ivy League universities, makes it one of the hardest universities to get into.
+Its extreme specialisation in STEM fields drives intense competition, highlighting that selectivity extends beyond sheer popularity to encompass the depth of talent within a niche.

 Harvard University